NewAlexandria/leadership_readme/wiki-best-practices.md

 * If the conversation is about something that perhaps should go into wiki when you are done talking about it, consider starting it on a wiki page.
 * Comments and updates to the wiki page will send an email notification.
 Your workflow is the same, but creates a meaningful business artifact.
 * Wiki pages are enduring.
 New hires can be included in discussions without have to retrace knowledge-transfer inconsistently.
-* Executive and administrative assistants take on more of the role of knowledge and practice _curators._
+* Executives and administrative assistants take on more of the role of knowledge and practice _curators_, in order to serve the leadership role of the future.

 ### Follow the main pages for your teams